TingleDinkle/PP/README.md

 This tool performs active packet sniffing on your local network interface for visualization purposes.
 Ensure you have permission to monitor the network you are connected to.

+WILL BE EXPANDED so don't expect the same version to be maintained as time goes by
 ---
 *Status: Connected.*